 Swimming With Dolphins

 Dolphins are intelligent animals who enjoy a highly advanced social structure.
 In the ocean, they live in large social groups, and females typically spend their whole lives with their mothers and sisters in the family pod.
-They can swim up to 60 miles a day and dive to depths of nearly 500 metres.
+They can swim up to 60 miles a day and dive to depths of up to 1,000 metres.

 At marine parks – and any attraction offering “swim with dolphins” experiences – the animals can become anxious, frustrated, aggressive, and even neurotic as a result of confinement to shallow tanks, some of which are only 1.8 metres deep.
 They are forced to interact with an unrelenting stream of humans, who use them as selfie props and may grab or squeeze them, causing distress.